-.
-Confirmation or refusal of approval, specifying the alterations, shall be communicated by the procedure specified in paragraph .3. to the Contracting Parties to the Agreement which apply this Regulation.
+7.2.
+Confirmation or refusal of approval, specifying the alterations, shall be communicated by the procedure specified in paragraph 5.3. to the Contracting Parties to the Agreement which apply this Regulation.

-.
-The Type Approval Authority issuing the extension of approval shall assign a series number to the extension and inform thereof the other Contracting Parties applying this Regulation by means of a communication form conforming to the model in Annex 2to this Regulation.
+7.3.
+The Type Approval Authority issuing the extension of approval shall assign a series number to the extension and inform thereof the other Contracting Parties to the 1958 Agreement applying this Regulation by means of a communication form conforming to the model in Annex A2 to this Regulation.

-7..
-Extensions for tailpipe emissions (1 test)
+7.4.
+Extensions for tailpipe emissions (Type 1 test)

-7..1.

-7..1.1.
+7.4.1.
+The type-approval shall be extended to vehicles if they conform to the criteria of Article 2 (1) or if they conform to Article 2 (1) (a) and (c).

+Additionally to the criteria above, in the cases when the Interpolation Family Vehicle High and/ or Vehicle Low are changed, the new Vehicle High and/or Vehicle Low shall be tested and the CO2 emission of the tested vehicle resulting from step 9 of Table A7/1 of Annex B7 [and the equivalent table in Annex B8] shall be less than or equal to the CO2 emission obtained from the initial interpolation line (including extrapolation) corresponding to the cycle energy demand of the tested vehicle.

+The pollutant emissions shall respect the limits set out in Table 1 in paragraph x.x.

+7.4.1.1.
 The type-approval shall not be extended to create an interpolation family if it has been granted only in relation to Vehicle High.